 2. The overbearing masculine archetype:

 Men and women who strongly identify with the masculine often develop a forceful mental drive to the detriment of their inner sensitivity and awareness.
-They can be overbearing, defensive, and aggressive, creating internal feelings of isolation.
+Consequently, they can be overbearing, defensive, and aggressive, creating internal feelings of isolation.

 Physical strength is often developed in the upper body through a hardening of muscle and tissue (as seen in the ‘bodybuilder’ body-type increasingly popular amongst women).
 Energy is drawn up from the ground to inflate the chest, shoulders and arms.
 Simultaneously, sensitivity is being drawn away from the womb or belly towards the head.

 This appearance of power hides an inner sensitivity, usually developed to protect the person from being hurt again.
-They often feel unsupported, misunderstood, and fear collapse.
+They can then feel unsupported, misunderstood, and fear collapse.
 This creates the attitude of ‘I have to do it all myself.’
 They have a deep inner desire for support and connection, yet their defensive outer body structure prevents this from occurring.
-Often they are stuck in a self-created feedback loop that tells them it is not safe to express their sensitive self, as their aggressive approach is often mirrored back at them by others.
+Due to this, they are often stuck in a self-created feedback loop that tells them it is not safe to express their sensitive self, as their aggressive approach is often mirrored back at them by others.

 Global healing and thrivability